-PRQ: PTA 230, PTA 280 (student should be in final semester of degree).
-Provides a summary of all coursework, internships and prepares the student for transition into the workforce as an entry level PTA.
+Prerequisite(s): Successful completion of all previous PTA courses, department approval required Provides a summary of all coursework, Internships and prepares the student for transition into the workforce as an entry level PTA.
 It includes a comprehensive review and mock exam in preparation for the national PTA exam, employment benefits, licensing, state practice act review, professional development, employment opportunities and community service.